Menu Close

 Plus, violent crimes against tourists are very uncommon.
 Possession of guns is illegal without a license, which is extremely difficult to obtain.

 However, just like anywhere else, you should always be vigilant and use common sense.
-Take good care of your belongings, don’t trust people too easily, and avoid walking alone at night in dodgy places.
+Take good care of your belongings, don’t trust people too easily, and avoid walking alone at night in dodgy areas.
 Drink responsibly, and dress modestly (optional).

-Pingback:10 Things You Must NOT Do When Visiting Malaysia – Ummi Around Malaysia
+1. Pingback:10 Things You Must NOT Do When Visiting Malaysia – Ummi Around Malaysia